Toddler Won’t Sleep at Night? Your Tough Sleep Question, Answered

 “Our 2-year-old is the youngest of five and hands down the worst sleeper in the world ever.
 In his life, he’s only slept 10 consecutive hours at night, 12 times over a 24-month period.
 We have followed all of the typical rules; baby whisperer, baby wise, cry it out…everything.
 But our baby seems to not be able to hit that restful sleep stage.
 He’s very active while sleeping, tossing and turning all the time.
 He dropped from two naps to one at just 9 months old.

-I am happy to hear that he’s still napping especially since he went down to one nap at just 9 months, and that his bedtime sounds pretty reasonable.
+It’s great to hear that he’s still napping, especially since he went down to one nap at just 9 months, and that his bedtime sounds pretty reasonable.
 He should be getting about 11 hours of sleep at night.
-You didn’t tell me what time he starts his day or what you do when he wakes up during the middle of the night, or what you do when he cries out, “Mommy out” at bedtime when he hears all of his siblings, however.
+He should be starting his day between 6:00am and 7:00am, and your response to his night waking and bedtime struggles is something you’ll need to address.

 Use White Noise

 Depending on your family routine, you could get a white noise machine and put it in his room by whatever door or wall the sound comes through.
 You could also try to see if you can get the rest of the family to do their bedtime routine in another part of the house that’s further away.
-I know that might not be realistic, but you could try.
+That might not be realistic, but you could try.

-You need to have a consistent response to all of his night wakings.
-I would look at what you do after that 30 minutes of crying while he’s going to bed; are you consistent or are you teaching him that “If I continue to yell at you, you will eventually get me out.”
+You need to have a consistent response to all of his night waking.
+Look at what you do after that 30 minutes of crying while he’s going to bed; are you consistent or are you teaching him that “If I continue to yell at you, you will eventually get me out.”